-So, allow me to explain why you get mid-back pain from the rowing machine, and how you can fix this.
+So, allow me to reveal why this occurs and how you can fix it.

 Mid-back pain from the rowing machine typically comes down to you using your spine rather than your hips.
 When you come back in towards the catch you should hinge at the hips, as opposed to leaning forward from your torso.
 This could also be a sign of weak pull-based muscles, especially your rhomboids.
 Furthermore, mid-back pain can be exaggerated if you have poor posture, especially if your shoulders are slouched forward when you row.

 The main reason you’re experiencing mid-back pain from the rowing machine is that you’re moving your spine, as opposed to your hips.